Prevent HIV

 with PrEP

-PrEP, or pre-exposure prophylaxis, is a medication that prevents the person taking it from getting HIV through sex.
+PrEP, or pre-exposure prophylaxis, is a medication that prevents the person taking it from getting HIV through sex or injection drug use.
 When a person who is HIV-negative takes PrEP as prescribed, it is 99% effective at preventing HIV through sex and 74% effective at preventing HIV through injection drug use.

 PrEP medication bottle and pill